 You might start hearing a voice that you think is God, but is actually the deceiver (2 Corinthians 11:14).
 We have sadly seen people be so deceived that they believe God has shown them a private interpretation (2 Peter 1:20).
 Those people eventually turn away from God or to other religions, or continue to believe they are walking in the Light while teaching false doctrine.

-Always listen to spiritual counsel.
+Listen to spiritual counsel.

 If something comes to mind repeatedly while praying, God might be speaking.
 Continue to take it to God, and if details emerge, God may be revealing His will like in my story above.
 One caveat to this is to always check with your spiritual authority.